Weakly-Supervised Camouflaged Object Detection with Scribble Annotations: Related Work

-\textbf{Camouflaged Object Detection.} COD focuses on undetectable natural objects (\textit{e.g.,} hidden objects, tiny objects, objects with similar appearances to surroundings) and undetectable artificial objects (\textit{e.g.,} synthetic pictures and artworks with information hiding purpose).
-Fan \textit{et al.} \cite{fan2020camouflaged} propose a COD dataset with 10K camouflaged images, which takes an average of around 60 minutes per image to annotate.
-Zhai \textit{et al.} \cite{zhai2021mutual} design a mutual graph learning method that splits the task into rough positioning and precise boundary locating.
-Li \textit{et al.} \cite{li2021uncertainty} apply joint learning on SOD and COD tasks, taking advantage of both tasks to meet the balance of global and local information.
-Mei \textit{et al.} \cite{mei2021camouflaged} propose a focus module to discover and remove false-positive and false-negative predictions.
-Yang \textit{et al.} \cite{yang2021uncertainty} propose a transformer-based probabilistic representational model to learn context information to solve uncertainty-guided ambiguity.
-However, these methods highly rely on per-pixel ground truth with full supervision, which is time-consuming and labor-intensive.
-To overcome these limitations, we propose structure-based scribble annotations on COD datasets, the first weakly supervised dataset for COD task to our best known.
-The average annotation time was reduced to about 10 seconds per image (1/360 of the fully supervised annotations).
+\textbf{Camouflaged Object Detection.} COD focuses on undetectable natural objects (\textit{e.g.,} hidden objects, tiny objects, objects with similar appearances to the surroundings) and undetectable artificial objects (\textit{e.g.,} synthetic pictures and artworks with information hiding purpose). \cite{fan2020camouflaged} proposes a COD dataset with 10K camouflaged images, which takes an average of around 60 minutes to annotate each image. \cite{zhai2021mutual} proposes a mutual graph learning method that splits the task into rough positioning and precise boundary locating. \cite{li2021uncertainty} applies joint learning on SOD and COD tasks, taking advantage of both tasks to meet a balance of global/local information. \cite{mei2021camouflaged} proposes a focus module to detect and remove false-positive and false-negative predictions. \cite{yang2021uncertainty} proposes a transformer-based probabilistic representational model to learn context information to solve uncertainty-guided ambiguity. \cite{lin2022frequency} proposes a frequency-aware COD method. \cite{youwei2022zoom} proposes a multi-scale network that employs the zoom strategy to learn mixed-scale semantics for accurate segmentation.